yoshiwatanabe/Algorithms/notes/if-to-while-thinking.md

 # Develop while-based iteration statement from if-based thinking

-To to express repetitive process, it is sometime easier to start with "if" statement and then convert to "while" statement
+To to express repetitive process, it is sometime easier to start expressing the idea using "if", and then convert to "while" based statement

 Say we have an array:
 [2, 5, 3, 7, 8]